cupo365/enhanced-flow-command-set/README.md

     }
 }
 ````
+> Note that inserting the user input schema into the HTTP trigger body is not required.
+The input field values will still be available to you in your flow, but just not as a dynamic content property
 > Note that flows configured with a GET method <u>will not</u> receive a request body, since that is not supported within the Power Automate response (HTTP) trigger.

 <br />